 When doing this STEM challenge I like to have students pre-plan and design their boats and reflect on what they learned after sailing them.

-Pic Collage can also be used.
-Students can use the Doodle, Photos, and Text tools to complete the page.
+Seesaw can also be used.
+Students can use the Draw, Photos, and Text tools to complete the page.